GthiN89/NucleusESP32/README.md

 - **CYD Smart Display Library Compatibility**: The compiler may have issues with `display->sw_rotate` and `LED_RGB`.
 You can comment out or delete these sections; they would only cause problems anyway.

 ### Priority List
-- Saving Sub-GHz files
 - Fully functional/featured file explorer
-- Parsing custom protocol data from Sub-GHz files and writing them to CC1101 registers to ensure functionality
+- Bugs
 - Basically, getting everything around RAW timing Sub-GHz functionality done and releasing version 0.1 of the firmware.

 ### Current Functionalities
 - **CC1101 RAW Replay**: Now operates similarly to the Flipper.
-(Saving not working after LVGL update; high-priority repair)
+Saves arround 3 files, then need restart, but on second card, saves nothing, so may be shit card.
 - **`.sub` Files Player**: Supports RAW files, tested with AM270 and AM650.
+Sends only only one file, then need restart.
 - **Tesla Charger Opener**: Currently deactivated; will return later, not a priority.
 - **Large `.sub` File Support**: Handles virtually unlimited file sizes, tested with a 3MB "Came_top_brute.sub" file.
 - **Brute Force Attack on 8-bit RF Codes**: Experimental feature for the M1E IC by MOSDESIGN SEMICONDUCTOR CORP.
 [M1E Datasheet](https://www.cika.com/soporte/Information/Semiconductores/CIencoder-decoder/M1E-MOSDESIGN.pdf)